Please ensure that your English qualification meets our requirements in time for applying.

 - Twelve months experience as a qualified veterinarian (desirable).

 For up-to-date information on post-brexit arrangements for students please see: RVC Visas and Immigration.

 How do I apply?

-To apply please complete our online application form:
+To apply please complete our online application form: NOW CLOSED

 Only online application forms submitted through our system will be considered.

 Please apply using your personal email address, college/university email addresses will not be accepted.